What Is National Homeownership Month?

 What is National Homeownership Month?

-In a nutshell, National Homeownership Month is a time set aside to celebrate the ways that homeownership benefits individuals, families, and communities in America.
+In a nutshell, National Homeownership Month is a time to celebrate the ways that homeownership benefits individuals, families, and communities in America.

-- 1956: The National Association of Realtors® memorializes the celebration on a nationwide scale, thereby incorporating it into the ethos of The American Dream.
+• 1956: The National Association of Realtors® (NAR) memorializes the celebration on a nationwide scale, thereby incorporating it into the ethos of the American Dream.

-- 2016: USDA uses the celebration to highlight the agency’s role in helping people buy homes in rural areas.
+• 2016: The United States Department of Agriculture (USDA) uses the celebration to highlight the agency’s role in helping people buy homes in rural areas.

-- 2022: HUD initially calls 2022 a year of momentum for the nation’s homebuyers, but the 30-year fixed mortgage rate jumps from 3.11% in January to a high of 7.08% in November.
+• 2022: HUD initially called 2022 a year of momentum for the nation’s homebuyers, but the 30-year fixed mortgage rate jumped from 3.11% in January to a high of 7.08% in November.

-- 2023: A historic number of affordable, multifamily units are under construction.
-The Biden administration proposes $175 billion in housing investments to be included in the federal budget.
+• 2023: A historic number of affordable multifamily units were under construction.
+The Biden administration proposed including $175 billion in housing investments in the federal budget.

 Here are some examples of groups that facilitate homeownership: